 We always bring some tortillas and cheese for easy quesadilla, a few cans of soup (which usually go uneaten), and a bunch of granola bars (which usually get eaten).

 Pudding cups make for easy snacks and desserts.

 Salted nuts, quesadilla smoked almonds make great backpack snacks for riding around the Playa, and provide needed salt.
 They taste good in the heat and cold, so if you like nuts, especially smoked almonds at home, bring some to the desert.

 Coffee is an important part of my life.
 I fancy myself having a sophisticated palate, and all that crap.
 But for many years my experience of coffee in the dessert was an absolute failure.
 Making it in a pot in an RV is messy, especially if rushed or intoxicated.
-I tried freezing espresso in cubes and heating it up…. worked ok, and it’s something you might want to try.
+I tried freezing espresso in cubes and heating it up…. it worked OK, and it’s something you might want to try at home.

-And I hate to put this into print, but at Burning Man I bring a nespresso style coffee maker.
-It’s the only time of the year I use it, given it’s expensive, environmentally uncool and makes so-so espresso.
-But my time from zero to espresso is around 2 minutes, with no stove use.
+And I hate to put this into print, but at Burning Man I bring a Nespresso style coffee maker.
+It’s the only time of the year I use it since it’s expensive, environmentally uncool and makes so-so espresso.
+But my time on the Playa is zero to espresso is around 2 minutes, with no stove use and no mess.

 I also buy a lot of cans of iced espresso, my favorite is Rise Brewing Co..
 I don’t do this crap at home.
 But at Burning Man, it’s a ritual and it works well.